 A cough may not be anything sinister for your dog but it does need to be monitored and if it is serious or persistent then it is important to consult with a vet

-Is it a hacking dry cough, is it a wet, productive cough with lots of mucus or discharge, is it a deep goose honking type of cough or is your dog frequently gagging?
+Is it dry hacking / a dry cough, is it a wet, productive cough with lots of mucus or discharge, is it a deep goose honking type of cough or is your dog frequently gagging?

 Is your dog coughing every few minutes, every half hour, just once a day?
-Are the coughing fits themselves prolonged or is it just one or two coughs at a time?
-Are they coughing even when they are asleep?
-Does it happen more during or after they have eaten?
+Are the dog coughing fits themselves prolonged or is it just one or two coughs at a time?
+Is the dog coughing even when asleep?
+Does the dog’s cough happen more during or after they have eaten?
 How many days have they been coughing for?

 Is your dog also have difficulty breathing?
 Has the tone of their bark changed?
 Perhaps they are not able to vocalise so well or so loudly.